sajal0206/Ansible_Projects/README.md

 # Ansible_Projects
-Ansible YML scripts and history files.
+Ansible Play books and projects.
+General Operations => This project is for powering off the hosts using ansible.